steadybit/action-kit/docs/parameter-types.md

 # Parameter Types

-Attacks' support parameters for configuration purposes.
-For example, you may want to use a parameter of type `duration` to configure how long an attack is supposed to take.
+Actions support parameters for configuration purposes.
+For example, you may want to use a parameter of type `duration` to configure how long an action is supposed to take.
 This document explains what the supported parameter types are and how they work.

 Supported parameter types: